Croll1312/Application-list-for-ALS-ELA-SLA/Application list for ALS people.md

 - Real-Time: Sync your data online and access it from any device - Paid option.
 <p>
 --More Features--
-- 14 predefined Boards based on ARASAAC Symbols for immediate use, translated into 23 languages.
+- 14 predefined Boards based on ARASAAC Symbols for immediate use, translated into 23 languages.<p>
-- Add images to symbols from your camera or files.
+- Add images to symbols from your camera or files.<p>
-- Search images for symbols from an online library with more than 60,000 images including ARASAAC, Mulberry, and Sclera Symbols.
+- Search images for symbols from an online library with more than 60,000 images including ARASAAC, Mulberry, and Sclera Symbols.<p>
-- Record audio for symbols.
+- Record audio for symbols.<p>
-- All languages in your android text-to-speech are supported (for speak).
+- All languages in your android text-to-speech are supported (for speak).<p>
-- Build a flexible board, with many grid options.
+- Build a flexible board, with many grid options.<p>
-- Lock screen for users that can't make their own boards.
+- Lock screen for users that can't make their own boards.<p>
-- Choose a color for symbols.
+- Choose a color for symbols.<p>
-- Make subboards.
+- Make subboards.<p>
-- Full offline support.
+- Full offline support.<p>
-- Group symbols into a sentence.
+- Group symbols into a sentence.<p>
-- Search your boards and symbols.
+- Search your boards and symbols.<p>
-- Cloud Services: Share, Sync & Backup. => Paid Features
+- Cloud Services: Share, Sync & Backup. => Paid Features.
 <p>
 * Supported languages for speak: Bangla (Bangladesh), Bangla (India), Cantonese (Hong Kong), Czech, Danish, Dutch, English (Australia), English (India), English (United Kingdom), English (United States), Finnish, French, German, Hindi, Hungarian, Indonesian, Italian, Japanese, Khmer, Korean, Mandarin (China), Mandarin (Taiwan), Nepali, Norwegian, Polish, Portuguese (Brazil), Russian, Sinhala, Spanish (Spain), Spanish (United States), Swedish, Thai, Turkish, Ukrainian and Vietnamese.<p>
-* Get more languages by downloading an appropriate application.
+* Get more languages by downloading an appropriate application.<p>
 * Interface languages: English, Spanish, Mandarin, Basque, Galician, and Hebrew.<p></i>
       <p>
       <p><b>***Works on Android/Iphone/Ipad.***</b>